“Texas, our Texas! All hail the mighty State!

 The state was also first for some events that led to other nationwide; in 1870 the first suspension bridge was built over Brazos River called the Waco Bridge and is still in use for pedestrian crossing.
 Texas also was the first state to present a domed stadium for the public.
 Dr Pepper a beverage drank by many was invented in Waco in 1885.

 “All hail the mighty State!”
 These words taken from The Lonely Star State’s anthem, is written proof of the infinite opportunities and diversity of landmarks and people the state has embodied throughout history.
 For all those reasons movement into Texas has brought many industries such as the car transport industry to full bloom.

-Great Weather for Transportation
+Great Weather for vehicle shipping

 One of Texas great advantages for its variety of industries is its weather.
 The state lies within the southern line of states in the country and enjoys of great weather conditions throughout the year.
-Although snowfall is reported in the northern part of the state, snowfalls aren’t as bad as northern states and passage through the state is still possible to reach the west or east coast if necessary, for this reason routes like CA –FL or TX-FL and all the cities in between are very common all year long.
+Although snowfall is reported in the northern part of the state, snowfalls aren’t as bad as northern states and passage through the state is still possible to reach the west or east coast if necessary, for this reason car shipping routes like CA –FL or TX-FL and all the cities in between are very common all year long.

 Port of Entry

 Texas has a strategic location in the map, where it enjoys not only of great weather and land conditions, but it also borders with Mexico for great transport possibilities and limits with a great distance of water of the Gulf, allowing many ports of entry for overseas car shipping.
 Many people ship their cars overseas into Texas.
 Car industries ship to Texas to ship overseas to other countries.
 This has made Texas a major point of entry and exit for the country.
 Car Transport benefits greatly from this factor as major movement happens with these scenarios.